nguyentimmy/Detection-Engineering/2 - Detect Current Attack Trends Using Threat Intelligence/README.md

 :star: **Read the steps by the coresponding numbers on the screenshot for a better understanding.**
 - Have your Threat Intelligence feed, I will be using Microsoft Defender Threat Intellgence (Premium)
 - Have your EDR/SIEM Solution, I will be using Microsoft Sentinel and M365 Defender (E5 Security)
+- There's some free open source Threat Intel you may use like MISP or OpenCTI, please follow their page for installtion steps.

 ![image](https://github.com/nguyentimmy/Detection-Engineering/blob/main/2%20-%20Detect%20Current%20Attack%20Trends%20Using%20Threat%20Intelligence/Photos/MDTI.png)